spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 This topic is intended for advanced users only.
 Before reading this page, make sure you are familiar with the Unreal documentation on [Map travel](https://docs.unrealengine.com/en-us/Gameplay/Networking/Travelling).

-<%(Callout type="warn" message="ServerTravel support has not yet been merged but will be coming very soon.")%>

 ## APlayerController::ClientTravel

 ### In native Unreal